Computing minimal Weierstrass equations

 We say that two Weierstrass equations of $C$ over $A$ are \emph{equivalent at $\p$} if the associated Weierstrass models are isomorphic over $A_\p$.
-This implies that their discriminants have the same valuation at $\p$. \end{definition}
+This implies that their discriminants have the same valuation at $\p$ (see below). \end{definition}